B1.4 Use equivalent fractions to simplify fractions, when appropriate, in various contexts.

 • erasable felt-tip pen

-Group students into teams of 3 or 4.
+Group students into teams of three or four.

 Write an unsimplified fraction on the board. (alternative: distribute an envelope with a set of cards)